koliseoapi/help/content/call-for-papers/tags.md

 ---
 title: "Tags"
 date: 2018-01-16T22:10:23+01:00
-summary: "This page explains how to configure the list of categories and tags that the speakers can associate with their sessions in a Call for Papers.
-These categories can be used later to filter sessions in the agenda."
+summary: "Configure the tagsets and tag values that the presenters can associate to their sessions in a call for papers."
 weight: 20
 aliases:
   - /talks/categories